anshikaa0504/task5_wireshark_analysis/README.md

 ## Instructions to View
 1. Download the repository as a ZIP or clone it.
-2. Open `capture_sanitized.pcap` in Wireshark to explore the network traffic.
+2. Open `capture_sanitized_anon.pcap` in Wireshark to explore the network traffic.
 3. Read the `Report.pdf` for the summary, analysis, and observations.

 ## Notes